 Rule #1: DON’T BE A JERK!

-The first and foremost rule of the game is to have fun.
+The most important rule is to have fun.
 If you are hoping to recapture your athletic glories from the past, this is not the kickball league for you.
-Play Mile High is all about playing a silly kid’s game, having fun and meeting new people.
+Play Mile High is about having fun and meeting new people.
 Absolutely no whining will be tolerated during the course of a game.
-The only players allowed to communicate with the referees are the captain and co-captain.
+The only player allowed to communicate with the referees is the captain.
 Any abuse (verbal or otherwise) of the referees or other players will constitute an immediate ejection from the game.
 Repeated offenders will be banned from the league.
 No exceptions.

 THE PLAYING FIELD